 B) Website Searchable Results – the second attribute of website optimization

 The next one is for search engines.
 When you put alt tags on your images and use your heading tags then you’re optimizing your website for the search engines.
 Also, when you’re doing a keyword search, optimizing the keyword density for that page, you’re optimizing for the search engines.

 C) Website Accessibility – the third attribute of website optimization

 The third component is accessibility.
-A lot of accessibility creates or helps make your page searchable in the search engines.
+A lot of accessibility creates or helps make your page searchable in search engines.

 1) make your images website accessible